awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-support-connection.md

 ## API request parameters and responses<a name="api-request-parameters-and-responses"></a>

-### StartSupportDataExport method<a name="startsupportdataexport-method"></a>
+### `StartSupportDataExport` method<a name="startsupportdataexport-method"></a>

  The `StartSupportDataExport` method allows you to request contact details that customers have submitted for your PSC\-enabled products\.
 Data is exported from the start date specified in the request up to 15 minutes prior to the time of the request\.
-A successful request results in the dataset being published to the Amazon S3 bucket specified\.
+A successful request results in the dataset being published to the Amazon Simple Storage Service\(Amazon S3\) bucket specified\.

- At this time, you can query the API to request the test\_customer\_support\_contacts\_data dataset\.
+ At this time, you can query the API to request the `test_customer_support_contacts_data` dataset\.
 This will export a static test dataset containing data that does not correspond to any real customer data\.
 You should use the test data for testing and integration\.
-The customer\_support\_contacts\_data option, which will return the real customer contact data for your PSC\-enabled products, will not be available until after the General Availability of this feature later in 2016\.
+The `customer_support_contacts_data` option, which will return the real customer contact data for your PSC\-enabled products, will not be available until after the General Availability of this feature later in 2016\.

 ### Request parameters<a name="request-parameters"></a>